Sagar Institute of Science and Technology

 Sagar Institute of Science & Technology (SISTec) is a NAAC Accredited college located in Bhopal, Madhya Pradesh, approved by All India Council for Technical Education (AICTE) and affiliated to Rajiv Gandhi Proudyogiki Vishwavidyalaya (RGPV) for engineering program and Barkatullah University (BU Bhopal) for MBA program.
+The Department of Mechanical Engineering and the Department of Electrical and Electronics Engineering have received recognition from the National Accreditation Board in 2022.
+The Department of Computer Science & Engineering and the Department of Electronics & Communication Engineering have received recognition from the National Accreditation Board in 2023.

 History

-Sagar Group of Institutions is the educational wing of the Sagar Group that comprises three engineering colleges, a pharmacy college, a management college and five public schools in Bhopal.
-The Sagar Group came into existence in the year 2007 under the leadership of the Chairman Shri Sudhir Kumar Agrawal.
-It has now transformed into one of the largest corporate houses and business conglomerate in the Central India.
+Sagar Group of Institutions is the educational wing of the Sagar Group that comprises three engineering colleges, a pharmacy college, a management college and six public schools in Bhopal.

 Sagar Group of Institutions

-Sagar Group of Institutions comprises ten institutions with around 10,000 students and more than 650 faculty members.
+Sagar Group of Institutions comprises 11 institutions with around 20,000+ student network and more than 2000 faculty members.